danielklimov/tkm/migration/readme.md

 The general approach to migration is to implement it in the same way as Data Warehouses are built.
 The main principles are:

-1. Create a temporary so called 'Data Warehouse' (DWH) to serve as a hub where all data is loaded, all the cleansing transformations take place.
+1. Create a temporary database - a 'Data Warehouse' (DWH) to serve as a hub where all data is loaded and all cleansing and transformations take place.
-   'DWH' may be just a few separate schemas in the target database.
+   It may be not necessary to create a separate database for 'DWH' as it may be placed in a few separate schemas in the target database.
    After successful migration DWH is discarded.
-1. Use Change Data Capture (CDC) techniques to pull deltas (increments) from data sources where possible.
+1. Use Change Data Capture (CDC) techniques to pull increments from data sources where possible.
 Small tables are fully reloaded every time, changed records are marked by comparing new and old versions of records.
 2. Data goes through several staging 'layers' until it reaches the final migrated state.